Zhang Gui

-Zhang Gui (張軌, 255–314) was the governor of Liang province and first Duke of Xiping under the Western Jin.
-He was the seventeenth generation descendant of King of Changshan Zhang Er from the Chu–Han Contention era.
-In 301, he was appointed governor of Liang province.
-In 313, he was granted the title Duke of Xiping.
-The following year, Zhang Gui died from an illness and his followers supported his eldest son Zhang Shi to continue the governor position.
+Zhang Gui (張軌, 255 – 19 June 314) was the governor of Liang province and first Duke of Xiping under the Western Jin.
+He was the seventeenth-generation descendant of Zhang Er, the King of Changshan from the Chu–Han Contention era.
+In c.February 301, he was appointed governor of Liang province.
+In 313, Emperor Min of Jin bestowed upon Zhang the title "Duke of Xiping"; Zhang declined the title.
+The following year, Zhang Gui died from an illness and his followers supported his eldest son Zhang Shi to continue as governor of Liang province.

+Life

+Before the War of the Eight Princes

+When Zhang Gui was young, he was friendly with Huangfu Mi, who was from the same commandery.
+During the reign of Emperor Wu of Jin, Zhang Gui once served under Yang Yao (younger brother of Yang Jun) who was then General of the Guards.

+During the War

+In 303-304, Sima Yong and Sima Ying sieged Luoyang.
+Zhang Gui sent 3000 troops to assist the then-regent of Emperor Hui, Sima Ai.